 What is a college theme?

-A college theme represents a common idea that the entire college, and the community that we serve, can gather around.
+A college theme represents a common idea that the entire college, as well as the community that we serve, can gather around.
 Clark College’s Strategic Plan is founded on the core principle of the learning college: the work undertaken by each and every member of the college community shares the common outcome of student learning.
 In alignment with this, the college theme will be integrated across a broad sweep of college services.

 Why have a college theme?